Ranveer Singh Is Deepika Padukone’s ‘Trashcan’ According To The Hilarious Meme She Posted!

 Fans couldn't hold back from gushing over Ranveer and Deepika's adorable relationship as represented by the meme.
 One fan wrote, "Ranveer is the love everyone deserves," while another one wrote, "Couple goals for life," (sic).

 Deepika and Ranveer are also much loved for their on-screen chemistry.
 We will soon get to see them star together in '83 which is being directed by Kabir Khan.
 The film is inspired by the 1983 World Cup win of the Indian cricket team, led by its captain Kapil Dev.
-Ranveer will be essaying the role of Kapil Dev whereas Deepika will play his on-screen wife, Romi Bhatia.
+Ranveer will essay the role of Kapil Dev whereas Deepika will play his on-screen wife, Romi Bhatia.

 MOST READ: Kangana Ranaut Says She Needs To Be RESPONSIBLE With The Media Because Of Its Power To Reach Fans